-Allan has over 55 years experience in beekeeping and Lionel has a Bachelor of Education and a Cert.
+Allan has a Certificate II in Rural Operations (2005) and over 55 years experience in beekeeping.
+Lionel has a Bachelor of Education and a Cert.
 IV in Training and Assessment.
 Join them and other like minded individuals in seeing what honey bees are all about!

 This workshop does not involve working live bees, so personal protective equipment is not required.

 For important information about allergies/time/location/required gear/cancellation policy etc., see the ‘additional information’ tab.

 - Objectives of Beekeeping – for pleasure or profit

 - Bases, Brood Super, Excluders, Honey Supers, Lid, Rain Hood, em-lock

 - Frames, Foundation, wiring board, wire tensioner, Hive tools, queen cages, smoker

 - Honey Room – uncapping knife, extractor, strainers, buckets, honey gates

 - Costs – Bees, equipment, maintenance